chadfawcett/knit2yarns.github.io/_classes/humulus-sweater.md

   Saturday mornings from 10-12.
 Help is available on Aug.
 8,11,15,18,22, and 25
 meta_2: Can’t wait to cast on!
 price: '0'
-price_details: ' Patter purchase required @ https://www.ravelry.com/patterns/library/humulus-2'
+price_details: ' Patter purchase required at. https://www.ravelry.com/patterns/library/humulus-2'
 description: >-
   Come join us for our summer knit along!
 You will need to buy the pattern, choose your size, and get some yarn.
 I can’t wait to cast on!
 ---